CS341W-Admin/drive-thru/README.md

 3. Use an event handler on each button:
    1. Suppress the default form submit button behavior.
 4. Gather the order form's field values into the `orderDetails` object.
-5. Provide `<div>` tags with unique id attributes for you to target with innerHTML or textContent.
+5. Provide HTML tags with unique id attributes so that you can target them with CSS (e.g., hide/show) and target them with content (e.g., `innerHTML` or `textContent`.
-   1. Messages
+   1. Messages — Where messages to the customer can be seen
-   2. Order status
+   2. Order status — Where the details of the current order are displayed
-   3. Order history
+   3. Order history — Where you can track orders that have been fulfilled
-   4. Current sales totals (admin area in footer)
+   4. Current sales totals (admin area in footer) — Where you can see incoming receipts/revenue by sandwich type
-   5. Inventory levels (sandwiches remaining)
+   5. Inventory levels (sandwiches remaining) — Where you can see how many sandwiches remain in inventory

 ### 2. Payment System
-1. The cost of each sandwich is stored in a pricing table within the `accounts` JS object.
+1. The price of each sandwich will be stored within the `accounts` JS object.
-2. Your program will dynamically consult the pricing table when determining how much money to require for payment.
+2. Your program will dynamically consult the `accounts` object when determining how much money to require for payment.
-3. If an order is __rejected__, then dollar amount __is not__ added to the "receipts" counter.
+3. If an order is __fulfilled__, then the dollar amount is added to "receipts" counter.
-4. If an order is __fulfilled__, then the dollar amount is added to "receipts" counter.
+4. If an order is __rejected__, then dollar amount __is not__ added to the "receipts" counter. _NOTE: Any sandwich ordered beyond supply levels will be rejected._
-5. The day's total receipts for each product shall be inconspicuously displayed somewhere in footer area.
+5. Use DOM handling techniques (e.g., `querySelector()`) to push to the footer your updated totals on sales figures by sandwich type.
+This will be the sum (dollar format with two decimals) of all orders taken for the day/session.
+For example,
+   1. Regular Chicken Sandwich: $120.00
+   2. Spicy Chicken Sandwich: $52.45
+   3. Deluxe Chicken Sandwich: $230.00

 ### 3. Process Steps
-Promises will be central to your asynchronous program.
-Each step will exist as a unique "promise" object, for example:
+_NOTE: Promises will be central to your asynchronous program.
+Each step will exist as a unique "promise" object, for example:_
 ```
 // Asynchronous promise event with 3 second timeout
 function doSomething(orderNum){